Fiona Nicoll, BA(Hons), PhD

 Honours and Graduate Teaching

 I am committed to mentoring the next generation of researchers as a highly effective supervisor and convenor of research capacity initiatives.
-I regularly supervise honours theses in the Faculty of Arts and have a strong record of successful PhD student completions (13 and 3 current) as well as Masters by thesis completions (1 current) and I am currently supervising a Killam post-doctoral research fellow.
+I regularly supervise honours theses in the Faculty of Arts and have a strong record of successful PhD student completions (13 and 3 current) as well as Masters by thesis completions (1 current) as well as supervision of two post-doctoral research fellows.

 Scholarly Activities

 Why is gambling research dominated by the psy-sciences and almost completely focused on the identification and treatment of 'problem gamblers'?
-This project will conduct a meta-analysis of published academic literature on gambling since the introduction of Electronic Gaming Machines (otherwise known as 'slots', VLTs, 'pokies' or 'fruit machines').
-It will map themes and problems from the existing literature onto policy settings in Canada, the UK, NZ, the US and Australia and it will identify individual researchers and disciplines where research on gambling is produced outside prevailing psy-scientific models of discovery and channels of dissemination.
-The outcome of this research will be used to inform a judgement about the establishment and sustainability of a new journal of Critical Gambling Studies dedicated to fostering and disseminating interdisciplinary research from humanities and social science researchers on all aspects of gambling.
+This project conducted a meta-analysis of published academic literature on gambling since the introduction of Electronic Gaming Machines (otherwise known as 'slots', VLTs, 'pokies' or 'fruit machines').
+Mapping themes and problems from the existing literature onto policy settings in Canada, the UK, NZ, the US and Australia, it identified individual researchers and disciplines where research on gambling is produced outside prevailing psy-scientific models of discovery and channels of dissemination.
+The outcome of this research was the establishment of a new, interdisciplinary journal of Critical Gambling Studies dedicated to fostering and disseminating interdisciplinary research from humanities and social science researchers on all aspects of gambling.

 Research - Gambling in Everyday Life: Governing Spaces, Moments and Products of Enjoyment

 It is perhaps fitting that the first cultural studies account of gambling should be offered by an Australian; at the time of writing, our gambling industry is worth over 25 billion dollars and our per-capita average expenditure leads the world at over $1000 per annum.
-My book in progress, Gambling in Everyday Life, is the outcome of over a decade of reading and responding to what psychologists, philosophers, economists, sociologists and anthropologists have had to say about gambling.
-Focusing on the period of gambling industries’ most dramatic growth from the turn of the twenty first century, it will enter the world at moment when serious questions are being posed about their sustainability and ethical moorings.
+My book, Gambling in Everyday Life: Spaces, Moments and Products of Enjoyment, is the outcome of over a decade of reading and responding to what psychologists, philosophers, economists, sociologists and anthropologists have had to say about gambling and is informed by evidence from original fieldwork, surveys and interviews.

 Featured Publications